Lux-source/Inteligentes/README.md

 **Notes**:

-- The `expand` method has been removed/commented out to streamline node creation directly within the search functions.
+- The `path_cost` now represents the total travel time in seconds, accumulating the costs from the `Action` objects.

 ---